 You can play board games like Ten Days Across Europe (or Africa or Asia)

-You can make food from different places… like our almond soup when we tried different foods from Africa
+You can make food from different places around the world… like our almond soup when we tried different foods from Africa

 You can study a specific country and learn all about their history, culture and music like when we studied Japan, India,